YOUR RATING

 Fifth day

-The slow pleasure of Elba
+The Slow Pleasures of Elba

 Sixth day

-The southern coast of Elba
+The South Coast of Elba

 Seventh day

-Disembarkation
+: Disembarkation

 You can only enter the port to load and unload, but there is a free public parking lot about 300 meters from the port where you can usually find a spot without any problems.